 LinkedIn’s 2018 Workforce Learning Report revealed that 93% of employees would stay at a company longer if it invested in their careers.

 Among all statistics about employee retention, this one seems to be more frequently mentioned.
-While no one wants to see their star player leave, developing your team to be the best they can be creates a positive culture.
+While no one wants to see their star player leave, developing your team to be the best they can create a positive culture.

 In fact, 70% of US employees say that they're likely to leave their current job and opt for another opportunity at a company that invests in the professional development of their employees.